Gregor Hagedorn Email & Phone Number

 Member Of Council For Scientific Information Infrastructures (Rat Für Informationsinfrastrukturen)

 The German national advisory council for information infrastructures has been inaugurated in 2014 by the Joint Science Conference (Gemeinsame Wissenschaftskonferenz, GWK) of the state and federal governments of Germany.
 It coordinates the activities of archives, libraries, data collections and similar infrastructure elements in the German Research Area.
-It addresses the challenges and opportunites in this area on a strategic and systematic level and advises science and politics.
+It.

 Editor For Open Source Organism Identification Tools